 Once upon a time I used to surf couches, but now it seems like just another fairy tale… I still love the concept though, but nowadays I am more into hostels.
 Those times when I was hooked to couchsurfing, the main reason was the experience and contact I had with the hosts, never for the fact that was for free.
 However, my last experiences were way too impersonal, even as a host.
-Nowadays I prefer to pay, and take my chances, I might or not meet people who I get along with, and to add to that, there is also less responsibilities, as I am not staying at someone’s house.
+Nowadays I prefer to pay, and take my chances, I might or might not meet people who I get along with, and to add to that, there is also less responsibilities, as I am not staying at someone’s house.
 And that’s what we ended up doing in our trip around Scotland.

 This was our first B&B in Scotland, and we did the mistake of looking for a place for two people, instead of just one like I mentioned before.
-We indeed found it really odd not finding one single hostel in Edinburgh, but maybe they were all overbooked due some popular event that we were not aware of?
-That wasn’t the case…
+We indeed found it really odd not finding one single hostel in Edinburgh, but maybe they were all fully booked due some popular event that we were not aware of?
+Which wasn’t the case…

 The only thing that we didn’t like was the fact that we had to pay 3£ a day for internet.
-But after a few B&Bs and hostels, we realized that apparently it is normal in Scotland (or maybe even in the United Kingdom).
-I found it quite odd, considering that the majority of the cafés have free internet, but that didn’t affect us either.
-This B&B also has an option without breakfast, and since we already had plans we decided not to eat there.
+But after passing by a few B&Bs and hostels in Scotland, we realized that apparently it is the norm (might even be like that in the whole United Kingdom).
+This is quite odd, considering that the majority of the cafés have free internet, but that didn’t affect us either.
+This bed and breakfast also has an option without breakfast, and since we already had plans we decided not to eat there.

-And this was where the adventure started, nothing planned, without the help of any app, we simply saw a B&B, we asked for their rates, and we stayed.
+And this was where the adventure started, nothing planned, without the help of any app, we simply saw a cute B&B in Crieff, we asked for their rates, and we booked it.
 I ended up finding them on booking.com, in case you want to stay there.

 Our first hostel in Scotland, and to be honest, it was way more expensive than we expected.
-But unfortunately, it also seems that that’s the average price rate in Scotland as well…
+But unfortunately, it also seems that that’s the average price rate for the accommodation in Scotland…

 We noticed that we had more options looking for a bed for just one person while searching for this hostel, looking for just one person we saw way more options than looking for two.
 Something we also found odd is that this hostel doesn’t have mixed dorms, Men and women apart!